Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 - Click on Packages in the top left corner and search for "snowflake-ml-python" and add version 1.4.0
 <img src="assets/streamlit_packages.png"/>
 - Replace the sample code with the Python code below using Edit
+- Click `Run` to run the "Application Monthly Pricing App" Streamlit Application
+- This application shows the recommended price per item per day-of-week and the profit lift over the current price.
+Users can change prices and see the impact on demand and profit.
+Finalized prices are saved back to Snowflake.
 ```
 # Import python packages
 import streamlit as st